'Nuch Tournament Records

 1994: Brian Turpin, Wichita, Kan.; Dave Gradstein, Millbrae; Wyler Steelmon, Enid; Jason Tynder, Houston; John White, Kansas City; Chris Brandt, San Bruno; John Drury, Pueblo Hit & Run; Chad Mead, Woodward; Shane Wright, Topeka; Sparky Wilhelm, Topeka; Eric Vann, Lawrence; Matt Vertovec, Pueblo Eagles; Nate Forbush, Phoenix; Mark Hale, Phoenix; Kevin Rudden, Cherry Creek; Jason Huth, Cherry Creek.
 Title game: Cherry Creek 6, Phoenix 5.

-1987: Ricky Skruggs, Farmington; Todd Youngblood, Farmington; Carlos Verastegui, Houston; Chris Warnock, Russiaville; Mark Ward, Woodward; Sittichoke Huckuntod, Kansas; City; Mark Rodriguez, Pueblo Elks; Brent Davis, Minnetonka; Eric Mitchell, Glendale; Kevin Goldsberry, Cherry Creek; Bryant Winslow, Cherry Creek; Bob Andrews, Minnetonka; Randy Brown, Houston; Tim Hanus, Minnetonka.
-Title game: Cherry Creek 11, Minnetonka 1
+1987: Ricky Skruggs, Farmington; Todd Youngblood, Farmington; Carlos Verastegui, Houston; Chris Warnock, Russiaville; Mark Ward, Woodward; Sittichoke Huckuntod, Kansas; City; Jaimee Pachirek, Pueblo Elks; Mark Rodriguez, Pueblo Elks; Brent Davis, Minnetonka; Eric Mitchell, Glendale; Kevin Goldsberry, Cherry Creek; Bryant Winslow, Cherry Creek; Bob Andrews, Minnetonka; Randy Brown, Houston; Tim Hanus, Minnetonka.
+Title game: Cherry Creek 11, Minnetonka 1.

 1984: Brad Kuchera, Omaha; Toby Walker, Woodward; Jerry Boeschen, K.C.; Charles Caldwell, Oklahoma City; Reed Peters, Cherry Creek; Kevin Hood, Houston; Gilbert Florez, Oklahoma City; Randy Hayes, Pueblo Elks.
 Title game: Pueblo Elks 10, Oklahoma City Reynolds 2.